alutterb/alutterb.github.io/index.md

 ![Guten Tag!](https://i.imgur.com/WmT5mGZm.jpg)

 To the hiring agencies doing detective work on me, hello!
 This page is mostly designed for you.
 I will provide a biography of myself as well as my aspirations and goals in life.
-I will also supply some fun facts I enjoy as well as any other random quips I wish to include!

 ### Biography
 I was born in Evansville, Indiana, also known as the armpit of America for how hot and humid it gets here.
 I have two siblings, one brother and one sister and two awesome parents and an awesome stepfather.
 I attended St. Ben's elementary school from 1st to 8th grade.
 In grade school, I was a bit of a nuisance to my teachers as I was a kid with a crazy imagination and boatloads of energy.
 I played basketball for precisely one year and scored precisely one goal.
 I also played soccer recreationally for a local sports team.
 Otherwise, my time was spent playing video games and hanging out with my friends whom I still hang out with to this day.
 I have ADD, so focusing on studies was always a challenge for me.
 I enrolled at Reitz Memorial High school in 2012.
 I was part of the bowling team for all 4 years.
 Otherwise, I had a very lackluster high school career.
 I didn't attend any events such as the dances or senior trips.
 I didn't even get my senior picture taken!
 I scraped by with a 3.1~ GPA.